hellowhirl/DSA/README.md

 ## Linked Lists

-- Most common data structure after arrays
+- 2nd most common data structure (after arrays)
   - they solve many of the problems with arrays - used for complex data structures

 - Used to store a list of objects in sequence